-By being mindful of these laws and respectful of other people’s private property, painted rock hiding becomes an activity that can be enjoyed by anyone of any age with their friends and family, while avoiding the risk of running into disgruntled naysayers who just don’t share the same sentiments as you do.
+By being mindful of these laws and respectful of other people’s private property, painted rock hiding becomes an activity that can be enjoyed by anyone of any age with their friends and family.
+Just be mindful of where to hide your painted rocks and you’ll avoid the risk of running into angry naysayers who just don’t have the same feelings as you.

 Leave No Trace Seven Principles